3stantedja/Formula-List/README.md

 Currently, I'm basing this off Cambridge Assessment's curriculum because I've been in that curriculum for 4 years (so both IGCSE and A Levels), and its main inspiriation is the aformentioned List of Formulae.
 As time goes on hopefully this will be more relevant to other curricula and even university.

 ## How do I contribute?
 You'll need at least a working TeX installation.
+The LaTeX Project provide [links][1] for some of the most popular TeX distributions, so at least check it out.

 The packages needed to build the document are:
 * latex